tsatria03/CookyCraze/docks/readme.txt

 The history persists across sessions and resets when starting a new game.

 Cookie lottery.
 Unlocked at rank 30.
+Intermediate.
+Involves scratch tickets and prize tiers, requires understanding odds and managing ticket spending.
 Scratch your tickets and reveal prizes ranging from money and cookies to stat boosts.
 You can scratch tickets one at a time or all at once from the lottery screen.
 When scratching one at a time, you can enable automatic reveal in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

 Dice roller.
 Unlocked at rank 40.
+Intermediate.
+More variables than blackjack with dice types, modifiers, and payout tiers to learn.
 Roll a set of dice against a target score you set yourself and bet an item of your choice on the outcome.

 Before rolling, choose an item to bet, then select your dice type, how many dice to roll, and a modifier to add or subtract from the total.
 Next, enter your bet amount and a target score.
 When betting money, you can enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.
 Hitting or beating the target wins a payout scaled to how far you exceeded it.
 Falling short loses the bet.